Titans hope third time is charm as top seed in AFC playoffs - WHIZ News

 The week off also gives running back Derrick Henry, the 2020 AP NFL Offensive Player of the Year, more time to practice for an expected return for the divisional round.
 He broke his right foot and underwent surgery more than two months ago and started practicing with the Titans this month.

-Despite playing in just seven games, Henry still finished the season ninth in the NFL in rushing with 937 yards after leading the league each of the past two seasons.
+Despite playing in just eight games, Henry still finished the season ninth in the NFL in rushing with 937 yards after leading the league each of the past two seasons.

 The Chiefs, Bills (11-6) and Bengals (10-7) also won their divisions and the wild cards are Las Vegas (10-7), New England (10-7) and Pittsburgh (9-7-1) in what will almost assuredly be Ben Roethlisberger’s farewell.